 Congratulations you have taken the first step to a life of wellness!
 This website is designed to inform, educate, encourage and give you hope.
 In the past several years the stigma of mental illness has greatly diminished; however, millions of people remain locked in their prison cells not knowing that the key to their freedom is an arms reach away!
 My goal is to help restore the hope in the lives of those suffering from these illnesses.
 As a Scottsdale psychiatrist I treat Anxiety, Depression, ADHD, PTSD, Panic Attacks, OCD, Bipolar Disorder, Schizoaffective Disorder, and Schizophrenia.
 These conditions are much more common than you could ever imagine.
 The good news is that most mental illnesses are very treatable and respond well to medications; many of the antidepressants have even been shown to protect the brain against damage to the neurons.
+Genetic testing has become a growing part of my practice in that it helps me find the right medication for the patient in the least amount of time, suffering and cost; and can save weeks or months of time; finding the most effective treatment plan.

 Please understand that medication management is a long term process and most often will often require years of treatment.
 It is important that each individual weighs this against the benefits that will accrue from the medication including remission of the symptoms.
 I believe these expectations should be understood prior to treatment, especially since there are not yet any cures for the primary mental illnesses.
 Psychotropic medications are very effective.
 Once on the right medicine, most of my patients report to me that they regret not being on the medication sooner.
 Medication management is usually very effective.
 Medication management doesn’t preclude the use of counselling and alternative therapies; however, in many cases, the use of medication allows for successful treatment of these illnesses.